mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ### 3.1.
 The `HC` Module

-The interpolator `sql` is a very handful syntax for writing SQL queries.
+The interpolator `sql` is a very handy syntax for writing SQL queries.
 However, it's not the only way to write queries.
-In fact, it's just syntactic sugar to access functions available in the `doobie.hi.connection` module, aliased as `HC`.
+In fact, it's just an API, implemented in terms of the functions available in the `doobie.hi.connection` module, aliased as `HC`.

 So, let's take the first program we developed above, the `findAllActorsNamesProgram`, and desugar it using the `HC` module: